 Before buying and LED lighting bulb, it is worth looking for a reliable manufacturer, not just the cheapest.
 The best lED bulbs will switch in instantly, others may take a second or so to come on after the power is applied.
 Also reliably manufacturers will ensure that the LED light bulbs don't reduce in output over time - the light output can fall over time and the better ones will retain their light output much longer.
 Also LED light bulbs from reputable manufacturers will tend to be more reliable, and although this may be difficult to quantify, it tends to be true.

 LED light bulbs are now widely available and there is a very good choice.
 The maximum light output is also increasing, and therefore replacements for the old 100 watt and 150 watt incandescent bulbs are now available for a reasonable cost.
+Replacing older filament lamps and even compact fluorescent lamps with LEDs gives significant savings and enables a more sustainable or "green" use of electricity.

 Overall LED bulbs offer excellent value for money.
 Their costs have come down to the point where they are not prohibitively costly.
 With their reduced cost, longer life and more efficient power conversion to light, they are certainly the most cost effective option over the long term.